 - Mindenhurst Road will become a one-way road for traffic driving from the school to Forest Drive from Monday 4 September until summer next year.
 This will enable the temporary provision of car parking on the eastern side (school frontage) of Mindenhurst Road.

 - Parking bays will be laid out on the road surface.
 Parking will not be permitted in bus stops, on the zebra crossing or zig-zag markings, or where yellow lines are in place.

 - Southbound bus services will be diverted to Mindenhurst Road for the duration of the environmental improvement road works.

 What is the Mindenhurst, Deepcut project?

-For more information and site works updates please visit the Mindenhurst website.
+For environmental improvements in Mindenhurst, and more information and site works updates, please visit the Mindenhurst website.